Table Of Contents

 Comparison of the different match types

-With all that being said, let’s do a recap on when you should each negative keyword match type:
+With all that being said, let’s do a recap on when you should use each negative keyword match type:

-Use negative broad match when you want to block a wide range of irrelevant searches containing a specific word, giving you broad control over what doesn’t trigger your ads.
+Use a negative broad match when you want to block a wide range of irrelevant searches containing a specific word, giving you broad control over what doesn’t trigger your ads.
 Use negative phrase match when you need more precision, blocking only specific phrases while still allowing related terms that may be relevant.
-Finally, use negative exact match for the most control, only blocking ads from showing for an exact keyword or search term, allowing flexibility with other variations of that term.
+Finally, use a negative exact match for the most control, only blocking ads from showing for an exact keyword or search term, allowing flexibility with other variations of that term.

 Conclusion